google/asylo/asylo/examples/quickstart/README.md

 We use a `sim_enclave` rule to generate an enclave that can be run in simulation mode.

-The untrusted component is the target `demo_driver`, which contains code to handle the logic of initializing, running, and finalizing the enclave, as well as sending and receiving messages through the enclave boundary.
-In a non-enclave application, we would write `quickstart` as a *cc_binary* target, but the `debug_enclave_driver` rule streamlines the combination of driver and enclave targets.
-Specifically, it ensures that *demo_driver.cc* is compiled with the host crosstool, the enclave data dependencies are compiled with the enclave-backend-specific crosstool, and that `demo_driver` is invoked with the `--enclave_path` flag to specify the filepath to the enclave binary image.
+The untrusted component is the target `:quickstart`, which contains code to handle the logic of initializing, running, and finalizing the enclave, as well as sending and receiving messages through the enclave boundary.
+In a non-enclave application, we would write `:quickstart` as a *cc_binary* target, but the `enclave_loader` rule streamlines the combination of driver and enclave targets.
+Specifically, it ensures that *demo_driver.cc* is compiled with the host crosstool, `:demo_enclave` is compiled with the enclave-backend-specific crosstool, and that the untrusted enclave loader is invoked with a flag that specifies the enclave's path.

 Let us now run the demo enclave inside the Docker image we downloaded [above](#getting-started-with-the-example-code).
 You can set the